scratchrealm/mcmc-monitor-old/README.md

 A few seconds after the sampling begins, a new run should appear in the workspace on the web browser.
 Click on that to monitor in real time the progress and convergence of the MCMC sampling.

-## Contact
+## Primary developers

-Jeremy Magland or Jeff Soules
+Jeremy Magland and Jeff Soules, Center for Computational Mathematics, Flatiron Institute

-Center for Computational Mathematics, Flatiron Institute
+Thanks: Bob Carpenter and Mitzi Morris